joakim/bismark/extensions.md

 > > 10

 Of course, this isn't very portable.
 But within a specific environment, it could be very powerful.
-It could be used somewhat similar to [Jupyter Notebook](https://jupyter.org/), with interactive manipulation of code.
+It could be used somewhat similar to [Jupyter Notebook](https://jupyter.org/), with interactive manipulation and evaluation of code.
 Or simply compiled in-place when the text is rendered.